Rate Card Overview¶

 Different Card Types¶

-441 in your rate deck.
+441 to your rate deck.
 Your carrier may charge more to deliver calls to Gurnsey, so they would have a higher cost for

 441481.
-Building your own rate cards might make discrepancies like this less apparent.
+Building your own rate cards might make discrepancies like this less visible.

 Take the following cards, each with a different Rate Compact.